raghavian/raghavian.github.io/_pages/about.md

 [![image](images/suai.png){: .align-center style="width: 200px;"}](https://raghavian.github.io/sustainable-ai/)

-RS published a book _Sustainable AI_.
+RS has published _Sustainable AI_, a book that maps the socio-technical aspects of the interplay between sustainability and AI.
 Check out the webpage for the book [here.](https://raghavian.github.io/sustainable-ai/)